Your greatest asset: how to focus efforts to upskill staff

 Let’s imagine a new normal.
 Where is higher education going next?
 Online, on campus, a bit of both?

 Many wish to get back, as soon as possible, to the way courses were organised and carried out before the lockdown, while others enjoy online teaching and studying and would like to keep doing so.
-Then there are some worried about managing hybrid modes of teaching, with students attending on-site and online at the same time.
+Some are worried about managing hybrid modes of teaching, with students attending on-site and online at the same time.

 Whether or not we can “return to normal”, now is the moment to take the situation seriously.
 First of all, ask staff how they are coping; second, whether they feel they have the skills they need to teach effectively online, on-site or both in the longer term; and third, what training and support should be provided.